halide/atom/README.md

 ------------------

 Prerequisites:
-* A copy of [Github's Atom Editor][atom].
+* A copy of [Github's Atom Editor][atom] (most recently tested with 1.3.2).
-* A C++ build toolchain: Xcode on the Mac, Visual Studio on Windows, make and g++ on Linux, etc.
+* A C++ build toolchain: Xcode on the Mac, Visual Studio on Windows, make and g++ on Linux.
 * A [binary distribution of Halide][halide-release] or a compatible version [built from source][halide-git].
 * A working version of Python (used by node-gyp to install native node modules via Atom's package manager).
-I used 32-bit Python 2.7.10 from [python.org][python].
+I used 32-bit Python 2.7.10 from [python.org][python] on Windows.
 * Clone this git repo.

     On Mac and Linux, you can put it anywhere and run setup.sh to symlink it in as a local Atom package and run apm install to fetch and build the native modules.